veracruz-project/veracruz/README.md

-This project is currently transitioning to Emeritus stage of the CCC project policy <link to GitHub>.
-If you are interested in taking over maintaining this project, please reach out to the TAC at tac@confidentialcomputing.io
+This project is currently transitioning to Emeritus stage of the CCC project policy <https://github.com/confidential-computing/governance/blob/main/project-progression-policy.md>.
+If you are interested in taking over maintaining this project, please reach out to the TAC at  tac@lists.confidentialcomputing.io

 # Veracruz: privacy-preserving collaborative compute